blockdeep/libro/src/critical/Lack_of_Access_Control.md

-# Lack of Access Control
+# Use Appropriate Origin Checks

 **Severity**: Critical

 ## Description

-Leaving extrinsics open to all users without proper access control can allow unauthorized actions, potentially compromising platform security and functionality.
+Leaving extrinsics open to all users without proper origin checks can allow unauthorized actions, potentially compromising security and functionality.

-## What should not be done
+## Don't Do This

 In the following code, the `execute` function can be called by any user, which may lead to unauthorized or malicious
 actions: